kenzanlabs/keystone/README.md

 The goal behind this project is to provide developers with the tools they need for easily setting up and configuring a build system for a Front-End project by reducing boilerplate and providing out of the box functionality for the most common of use cases.
 This will be accomplished by creating a number of Gulp pipelines that can be used individually, or configured for your project using a Yeoman Generator.
-This top level project sets the expectations and goals, as well as overview for the project and how to get started.

-## Status
+This top level repo brings acts as an umbrella for general information, common issues, feature  requests, bug reports, etc.

-Currently this project is in phase 1, and as such only the pipelines are in development.
-Generator development TBD.
+**Currently this project is in phase 1, and as such only the pipelines are in development.**

+## Roadmap
+TBD

 ## Tools
 - [Node][] - the development environment